Why brachytherapy for GYN?

 “With Venezia, I expect to treat advanced cervical cancer patients with more ease.
 Venezia will allow me to reach tumors extended to the parametrium because I can position needles at multiple angles, in the vagina and through the perineum.”

-Elekta's new Advanced Gynecological Applicator, Venezia, is a new applicator system that will enable clinicians to easily reach the cervix, parametrium and vaginal extensions in stage IIIA and IIIB tumors.
+Venezia is an applicator system that will enable clinicians to easily reach the cervix, parametrium and vaginal extensions in stage IIIA and IIIB tumors.
 This area has been difficult to reach with current brachytherapy techniques.
 Venezia enables physicians to treat advanced cervical disease with interstitial brachytherapy in a pre-defined and reproducible way, ensuring optimal dose distribution for the majority of patients.
 Because of the one-click system Venezia is easy to insert and assemble, eliminating the need for screws or tools.

 “The best case scenario is where you have the availability of ultrasound so that you can actually control the depth of the needles in real time as you’re placing them.”